 Qualifying your fire apparatus drivers

-Document firefighter apparatus training with task books to evaluate and improve operational skills
+Use task books to document, evaluate and improve apparatus driver training and operational skills

 Driving a fire truck is very serious business.
-If you ask anyone if that is a true statement, in or outside the fire service, I believe everyone would agree.
-However, quite often people are assigned to drive a fire apparatus who may not have the required training or have not demonstrated that they can truly perform the task.
+And while I think everyone would agree with statement, there are quite often people assigned to drive a fire apparatus who may not have the required training or demonstrated that they can truly perform the task.

 Why does this happen?
-Sometimes staffing levels come into play and a company officer may put a non-qualified person in that position, which places not only department members at risk, but also the public that we serve.
+Sometimes staffing levels come into play, and a company officer puts a non-qualified person in that position, even if temporarily.
+This places not only department members at risk but also the public we serve.

-Any fire department, career or volunteer, must have fire apparatus operators that possess the most rudimentary driving skills and can perform them safely.
-Basic fundamental driving should be discussed early on in any firefighter’s career, ensuring firefighters understand what is acceptable and what is not.
+Any fire department, career or volunteer, must have apparatus operators who possess even the most rudimentary driving skills and can perform them safely.
+Further, fundamental driving skills should be discussed early in any firefighter’s career, ensuring that they understand what is acceptable and what is not on the road.

-The NFPA 1002 Standard for Fire Apparatus Driver/Operator Professional Qualifications establishes the minimum qualifications for driver/operators and should be followed as closely as possible when developing a new driver-training program.
+NFPA 1002: Standard for Fire Apparatus Driver/Operator Professional Qualifications establishes the minimum qualifications for driver/operators, and should be followed as closely as possible when developing a new driver-training program.